Working From Home – Legislation and Risks

 The biggest risk for remote workers at home is if they have an accident or suddenly become ill while working alone.
 The business could put a ‘buddy system’ in place that involves the home worker checking-in or getting their manager to contact them periodically to ensure they are ok.
 Although this system can work, it relies on people actively doing it and remembering to check-in.

-As the leading provider of lone working services, we have a range of solutions that can help to mitigate these risks.
+As the leading provider of lone working apps and devices we have a range of solutions that can help to mitigate these risks.
 Home workers could install our SOS app which transforms their mobile phone into a personal safety device.
 Fall detection is a feature available on our lone worker devices and Pro app.
 This feature is able to detect a prolonged period of non-movement after a user falls.
 When this happens, the device will automatically raise an alarm to the Controllers in our Alarm Receiving Centre (ARC), who will escalate the situation using a pre-defined process or contacting the emergency services if required.

 Our lone worker safety devices and Pro app can also be used to set activity timers.
 Staff can use this feature to set a timer e.g., for an hour.
 At this duration they will be required to check-in and extend the timer, or cancel it, confirming they are ok.
 If the user fails to cancel their timer, an alarm will be raised to our ARC.
 This means that in the event of a medical emergency where the user does not respond to their timer, predetermined contacts will be alerted that something may be wrong and can check on the user.